clayryu/clayryu-22_dev_maskgan_project/README.md

 InfoGAN-Structure + developed
 ACGAN

-models are adapted to work within 64 x 64 image size
+models are adapted to work with 64 x 64 image size
 all models are conditional GAN in labels of masked or not, which is 1 or 0